minhxuvi/minhxuvi.github.io/pages/Strategy/mindmap.md

 But still you want a company to work on health care products.
 The certification is needed but you can always hire someone else.
 The crucial part is your own bussiness.
+**You only need the certification when you don't have enough money.**

+So you aim for the certification in medication.
+But the cert in medication is too heavy to be in the survial part.
+Maybe knowledge in Estern medication and public health care is better.